 Themeforest.net has bad customer service, or at least the two times I have engaged with them.
 The first time was because I bought a blog theme and the blog titles didn’t display at all; at the time I didn’t know how to fix this code on my own.
 Themeforest refused to refund my money.
-The second time, the code I bought was for the payment processor on the $25 Fight Against Child Slavery.
+The second time, the code I bought was for the payment processor on the my anti-child slavery fundraiser.
 I wanted a popup subscription form, which the plugin appeared to have but actually didn’t.
 On the first request for refund, Themeforest gave me credit but refused to give cash.
 On the second request for a cash refund, they refused to give it.
 On the third request, they gave the cash refund.
 Note that I think Themeforest’s product is good and acknowledge they have a unique challenge; their product is code which means people could easily take advantage by asking for a refund and then just using the code anyway; but still, IMO better to have great customer service than to maximize your margins.

 And if all else fails, complain on Twitter.